- 340lb A

 COLOR-CODEDWeights are color-coded to International Weightlifting Federation (IWF) standards for easy identification of how much weight is on the bar.

-MAX DURABILITYSteel center inserts and extra thick 10lb plates provide for maximum durability.
+MAX DURABILITYSteel center inserts and extra thick 10lb plates provide maximum durability.
 Plates are factory-tested to withstand more than 12,000 drops from a height of 8 feet.

 VERSATILITYBumpers are excellent for Olympic weightlifting and cross-training/HIIT-style workouts, where dropping the barbell from overhead or shoulder height is common, but they're also useful for powerlifting.